rafitc/Minnal-Murali/README.md

 Minnal Murali is a python bot to send quick reply for your typeform responses.

-Test this Bot by filling [this form](https://programmerme.typeform.com/to/l12ftsPx) :

 ## Working
 typeform webhook > flask app > MIMEMultipart > python smtp